KnowledgeLinks/graph-utilities/README.md

 **** use json object notation; both object and value must have quotes

-`'pulltype': 'all'--write triple statement in 'sparqlselect'`
+`'pulltype': 'all'--write triple statement in 'sparqlselect'`\n
             `'resource'--write resourceURI in the 'resourceURI' variable`

 `'resourceuri':  used with 'pulltype'=resource -- write resourceURI as a string WITHOUT <>`